isomerpages/ura-lkywcp/pages/laureates/2010-bilbao.md

 ---
 title: 2010 Prize Laureate — Bilbao
 permalink: /bilbao/
+image: /images/laureates/bilbao.jpg
+description: Bilbao is awarded the inaugural Prize in 2010 for its integrated and holistic approach in urban transformation.
 ---

 ##### Bilbao is awarded the inaugural Prize in 2010 for its integrated and holistic approach in urban transformation.